|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During late September 1942 occupied by the Japanese Army during their advance southward.
 Afterwards, targeted by Allied aircraft that strafed and bombed the area.

 Allied missions against Kagi

-Although it had a limited role during the Kokoda campaign, it is used by trekkers crossing the trail as a stopover location or way point on their treks.
-Some, choose to fly into Kagi Airfield and only walk the Kagi-Kokoda portion of the trail.
+Although it had a limited role during the Kokoda campaign, used by trekkers crossing the trail as a stopover location or way point on treks.
+Some, trekkers fly into Kagi Airfield then walk the Kagi-Kokoda portion of the trail.